jimmyyentran/rshell/README.md

 - If any errors are encountered, Parser will throw an exception that will bubble up to main and eventually output to the user
 - Runners are stored a vector of runner pointers
+- All parse errors are thrown before execution.
+This may differ from bash which sometimes throw parse errors after execution.

 ###Execution
 - An iterator iterates through the vector of pointers and calls the object's run